Hoyame/FiveM-CCore-GM/README.md

   # ⚠️ Warning
 Downloading and publishing this resource on Github without using the github Fork option is not allowed and may result in a suspension of the repository.
 I invite you to respect my work and that of collaborators.

-It does not work with esx, it replaces it
+It does not work with esx and essentialmode or vrp, it replaces it

   # Discord : https://discord.gg/BWcENUB